 Please join us every Wednesday for a time of prayer.
-This will take place at the home of David & Marilyn Addington at 6:30pm.
+This will take place across the street from URBC in the Annex building @ 6:30pm.

 If you would like for us to pray for you please submit your request or praise report to email@example.com.
 If you would like your request to remain private please let us know otherwise we will add it to the prayer chain and will also pray for you at church on a Sunday morning.

 May you be encouraged and blessed as we pray for one another!